- 1/4 cup dry sherry or reduced-sodium chicken broth

 - In a small bowl, mix the first six ingredients until blended.

 - In a large skillet, heat oil over medium-high heat.
-In batches, add pork and cook on both sides until browned.
-Remove from pan.
+In batches, cook pork 3-4 minutes on each side or until tender; remove from pan.

-- Add sauce to same skillet.
-Bring to a boil; cook and stir 1-2 minutes or until thickened.
+- In same skillet, bring sauce mixture to a boil; cook and stir 1-2 minutes or until thickened.
 Return pork to pan; heat through, turning to coat.
-If desired, serve with rice.
+If desired, serve with rice and top with green onions.
 Yield: 4 servings.

 "Love love love this recipe!!
 I tweaked a few things -- like using cornstarch to thicken instead of simmering (it only made the sauce saltier and I use low-sodium soy sauce!) and using more red pepper (I like the spicy!).
 Making it for extended family tonight and I really think it will go over well! :)"